 WORDS Joanna Mathers PHOTOGRAPHY Scott Espie

-The owners of the property had undertaken the first stage of their landscaping project which include lush planting and retaining on their steep back section themselves, and then called in Zones Landscaping Specialists Matt and Boyd Gillespie for some expert help in finishing the project.
+The owners of the property had undertaken the first stage of their landscaping project which include lush planting and retaining on their steep back section themselves, and then called in Zones Landscaping Consultants Matt and Boyd Gillespie for some expert help in finishing the project.

 Beach Haven has some beautiful coastline, and the property overlooks the sea out front, with the garden space out back.
 The small flat piece of land that runs off from the living area of the home and underneath the steep bank was the ideal space for outdoor entertaining – it had an existing deck, but this needed replacing.

 In order for the space to function effectively, it needed some expertise and careful planning to ensure that it was fit for purpose.

 The first thing to tackle for the Zones team was creating safe, easy access from the driveway down a slope at the bottom of the house to the outdoor living area.
 Matt Gillespie explains that there were some steps up the side of the house from the driveway, but these weren’t in the best state and needed to be replaced.